Resin Paintings Celebrate Surfboard Makers Love of the Sea

 Resin Art

-My inspiration is the sparkling clear Gulf Stream waters that bathe Palm Beaches’ sunny shoreline–and my calling is to save them from pollution.
-The water quality is in danger of deteriorating from fresh water dumps by the Army Corps of Engineers, beach “replenishment” projects done with river sand as opposed to coquina sand (again the Army Corp of Engineers) and rainwater runoff from street sewers that dump into the Loxahatchee River and the Intracoastal Waterway.
-Back in the sixties, when I was a child, we snorkeled with masks and fins at the water’s edge in Juno Beach and Jupiter– over live coral reefs!
+My inspiration is the reef system that once thrived in the sparkling clear Gulf Stream waters that bathe Palm Beaches’ sunny shoreline–and my goal is to call attention to this fragile beauty.
+Back in the sixties, when I was a child, we snorkeled with masks and fins at the water’s edge of Juno Beach and Jupiter Island- over live coral reefs!
 These living reefs bristled with life: Angelfish, Lobsters, Clams, Crimson Banded Coral Shrimp, Sea Fans, purple sponges and neon colored tropical fish.
-Today, the nearshore reefs are completely covered by ill-conceived beach restoration projects.
-When I paint, I do my best to remember the scenes I witnessed as a child and hope my work inspires some good.
+Jupiter and Palm Beach Inlets were filled with Caribbean fishes, corals and anemones.

 I am drawn to the color blue.
-Our Palm Beach County waters are still aquarium clear–but only due to the cleansing action of the powerful Gulf Stream current.
-Our local ocean remains blue, but for how many more generations?
+Our Palm Beach County waters can still at times become aquarium clear–thanks to the cleansing action of the powerful Gulf Stream.
+During dry winter days when the trade winds blow the Gulf Stream close to shore our local beaches sparkle with aquamarine blues.

 Leave a Reply